- Planning Services

 The update is expected to take 12 – 18 months and will include a robust public engagement strategy to gather feedback from Canton residents, business owners, property owners, and other community stakeholders.

-The project will kick off this spring with all updates and information posted here.
-You may also email questions and comments to email@example.com
+All updates and information posted here.
+You may also email questions and comments to firstname.lastname@example.org.

 - What is a Master Plan